FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Weave instruction
 --------------------

-Click the "Weave" command node to enter the node graph editing interface
+Click the "Weave" command node to enter the node graph editing interface.

 This command consists of two parts.
 The first part selects the weaving number of the configured parameters.
 The program for connecting the Body to represent the connection node is executed between "Start Weaving" and "Stop Weaving".